Winters are back in action with fun and freezing feel

 ½ teaspoon turmeric powder

-1 tablespoon of lemon juice or raw mango powder/ amchur powder
+1 tablespoon of lemon juice or raw mango powder/ amchur

 ½ teaspoon grated jaggery